The Safe Space Phenomenon

 I used to teach martial arts classes.
 It was common for a father to sign his adolescent or teenage daughter up for lessons because he wanted her to have the ability to defend herself if needed.
 This happened enough that we started offering self-defense classes designed specifically for girls and women.
 These lessons were focused on teaching techniques they could use to disable larger and stronger attackers.
 I am sure these fathers would have preferred that their daughters lived in a world where such skills were never needed, but they knew the world is not always a safe space and they wanted their daughters to be prepared for that fact.

 I am not suggesting that every young girl train to be a ninja, though that would be pretty awesome.
 This post is not about martial arts (or is it?).
 My point is that it is the job of parents, teachers, professors, and mentors to prepare the next generation for the world that exists, not the one we wish existed.
+Plus, if we want the next generation to improve the world, they need to be able to handle it.
 We should also remind students that American college campuses are already some of the safest spaces on the planet.

 Psychological characteristics such as humility, compassion, open-mindedness, exploration, and wisdom are being increasingly recognized as important for personal development and growth.
 These characteristics are not forged in safe spaces.
 They come from facing adversity and failure and being exposed to ideas and people that you do not agree with.